mlswg/mls-architecture/draft-ietf-mls-architecture.md

 instead be signed by a different key, which is authenticated by the key in the Credential in some way.

-While Credential Authentication can be performed by a separate entity, message authentication will likely be performed individually by each member.
+While Credential authentication can be performed by a separate entity, message authentication will likely be performed individually by each member.
 As a consequence, the message authentication part of the AS would have to run on the members' devices.

+### AS Security

 By the nature of its roles in MLS authentication, the AS is invested with a large amount of trust and the compromise of one of its functionalities could